 - A chimney liner is required for optimal performance and safety because you are installing a new heating unit (stove or furnace) that will be vented into your masonry chimney.

-Stainless steel liners used for venting solid fuel burning appliances, like wood stoves or wood fireplaces, must be insulated.
-Sometimes in order to fit a stainless steel chimney liner that is wrapped in insulation down an existing masonry flue, the chimney professional has to remove the existing clay flue tiles.
+Stainless steel liners are used for venting liquid and solid fuel burning appliances, like wood stoves, wood fireplaces oil or gas heaters.
+Sometimes in order to fit a stainless steel chimney liner down an existing masonry flue, the chimney professional has to remove the existing clay flue tiles, or re-shape the round liner into an oval, rectangle, or square.
 It’s good to ask about this so you will be fully informed.

-There are three basic categories of chimney liner: Heavy; high performance light; and light.
-The cost runs from highest for heavy to lowest for light, but naturally, the heavy category is the thickest and strongest, so you would expect it to cost more.
-You should know which category of chimney liner is being used and why the chimney professional has chosen that option.
+There are three basic categories of chimney liner: Heavy duty; Medium duty, & Standard duty.
+The cost runs from highest for heavy to lowest for standard, but naturally, the heavy category is the thickest and strongest, so you would expect it to cost more.
+You should know which category of chimney liner is being used and why the Chimney Professional has chosen that option.

-As noted above, insulation is required for any liner used for venting solid fuel appliances.
+Insulation is is most commonly recommended for any liner used for venting solid fuel appliances.
 But there are advantages to having a chimney liner insulated even if it’s venting gas or oil appliances, especially if the flue being lined is on the outer wall of a house rather than in the interior.
-You should ask your chimney professional what his plans are regarding insulation and why.
+You should ask your Chimney Professional what his plans are regarding insulation and why.

-A chimney liner properly sized for the stove, furnace, or fireplace it will be venting should maintain or improve the venting performance (draft).
-If the liner is smaller than the recommended size because of structural considerations in the flue, it’s possible this will have an adverse effect on draft.
-It’s a good question to review with your chimney professional.
+A chimney liner must be properly sized for the stove, furnace, or fireplace.
+If the liner is larger or smaller than the recommended size, then it’s possible that it will have an adverse effect on flow and cause the system to perform poorly.
+It’s a good question to review with your Chimney Professional.

 Request Our Services

-If you are interested in learning more about this service, please fill out the form below and one of our staff members will contact you within 24 hours.
+If you are interested in learning more about this service, please click the button below, fill out the form on the page, and then one of our staff members will contact you within 24 hours.